 Penalties for Firearm Offenses

 Cases involving weapons offenses are extremely complex.
-Consideration will be given to the type of firearm the defendant carried (automatic verses other firearm), the location of the weapon when the crime was committed and many other factors.
+Consideration will be given to the type of firearm the defendant carried (automatic versus another firearm), the location of the weapon when the crime was committed and many other factors.
 In addition, convicted felons may face weapons charges if they are even in the same vicinity of a firearm.

 Secure Legal Counsel

-William M. Butler Jr., conducts a thorough investigation and review of the evidence in order to develop the strongest, most effective defense strategy.
+William M. Butler Jr. conducts a thorough investigation and review of the evidence in order to develop the strongest, most effective defense strategy.
 He skillfully negotiates with the prosecutor to minimize, reduce or eliminate the charges.
 He does everything he can to preserve the freedom and future of each client.
+For over 33 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, and he can defend you too.
 For immediate assistance, call William M. Butler, Jr. at 502-582-2020 or contact him via email, for your initial confidential consultation.